 Categories A, AA, and AAA refer to cabin categories aboard the M.V.
 Stella Australis, as well as room categories at either the Explora Lodge or Tierra Patagonia.
 Salto Chico, Cordillera Paine, and Suite Exploradores refer to rooms at the Explora Lodge.
 Standard, Superior, and Suite refer to rooms at Tierra Patagonia.

 Airfare is not included in the expedition cost.
-Economy airfare from Miami to Buenos Aires and return from Santiago is from $1,200, and flights within Argentina and Chile are $825 (subject to change).
+Economy airfare from Miami to Buenos Aires and return from Santiago is from $1,200.
+Flights within Argentina and Chile are $825 in October 2013 through March 2014, and $865 in November and December 2014 (subject to change).